tbriany/Carry/README.md

 * Passport.js.
 For handling user authentication and authorization.
 * pg-promise.
 For interfacing with our database in our backend code.
 * bcrypt.
 For hashing and salting passwords before storage.

+## Technical milestones

+* Using geo-location data and calculations module to get all stores near the user within a given radius.
+* Filtering products by 4 options, having page display those products or remove them from page if filters are removed.
+* Integrating user authentication with Passport.js, securely storing passwords and allowing for cookie-based authorization.
+* Creating sessions for shopping cart.
+Shopping cart persists even if user leaves page and returns.

 ##  Local Setup